 Disc herniation is when the nucleus pulposus portion of the intervertebral disc herniates through the weakened annular fibrosis fibers of the outer disc, causing compression of the spinal cord and compression of the spinal nerve roots.
 The nucleus pulposus herniates into the vertebral canal when the annular fibers become weakened, which is associated with degenerative disc disease.
 There are multiple types of disc herniations, including protrusion, extrusion, and sequestration.
 One way to differentiate between a disc protrusion and extrusion is the ratio of the length of the apex of the herniated disc compared to the length of the base of the herniated disc portion.
 Disc protrusion is when the base length is greater than the length of the herniated disc apex, and for extrusion, the length of the herniated apex is greater than the base of the herniated portion of the disc.
 Disc sequestration occurs when a herniated portion of the nucleus pulposus portion of an intervertebral disc fragment from the disc becomes a free-floating segment within the spinal canal, allowing it to migrate caudally or cranially.

 Spinal stenosis occurs when there is a narrowing of the spinal canal resulting in spinal cord compression.
-There are multiple etiologies of spinal stenosis, including degenerative bone diseases such as osteoarthritis, rheumatoid arthritis, and even Paget disease, which can lead to bony overgrowth due to dysregulation of osteoblast and osteoclast activity.
-Neurovascular compression, due to the stenotic process, can lead to neurological pain symptoms that can be very debilitating depending on the severity and patient tolerance.
+Multiple etiologies of spinal stenosis include degenerative bone diseases such as osteoarthritis, rheumatoid arthritis, and even Paget disease, potentially leading to bony overgrowth due to dysregulation of osteoblast and osteoclast activity.
+Due to the stenotic process, neurovascular compression can lead to neurological pain symptoms that can be very debilitating depending on the severity and patient tolerance.